 Basically a sedimentary rock, sandstone consists of extremely small-size minerals and grain particles.
 Its major constituents are quartz and feldspar that are also the most abundant minerals in the Earth’s crust.
-It exists in a range of colors, due to varying quantities of impurities; but its most popular shades include grey, tan, pink, yellow, brown, white, black and red.
+It exists in a range of colors, due to varying quantities of impurities; but most popular sand stone shades include grey, tan, pink, yellow, brown, white, black and red.

 India has large reserves of sandstone that are quarried in different shades and colors from various regions within the country.
 With major application in the construction sector, sandstone quarried in India is not only used within the country, but also exported in large quantities to meet its global demand.
-In European countries, sandstone finds extensive application in landscape and architectural designing.
+In European countries, sand stone finds extensive application in landscape and architectural designing.
 A number of Indian manufacturers and exporters of sandstone offers sandstone products in multiple shades, sizes, designs and finishes.
 With a high stature in the international market, most of these Indian sandstone exporters are very professional and customer oriented, when it comes to product quality, packaging and deliveries.

-Whether used for paving, roofing, flooring or wall cladding, sandstone is regarded as a great material, both in terms of aesthetics and functionality.
+Whether used for paving, roofing, flooring or wall cladding, sand stone is regarded as a great material, both in terms of aesthetics and functionality.
 Sandstone is durable, easy to carve, fireproof and can easily withstand extreme weather conditions.
 In fact, it becomes more appealing with natural aging and weathering; hence it is said that sandstone, if maintained, can last a lifetime.

 Depending on the application and place of installation, sandstone is available in various finishes that enhances its functionality and looks as well.
 A few of such popular finishes are discussed below: